-Edward Snowden recently gave an explosive interview to the BBC.
-From Moscow, where Snowden fled after leaking documents about his former employer the National Security Agency, he went into fascinating, dark detail about a number of things.
+Edward Snowden recently gave an explosive interview with the BBC.
+From Moscow, where Snowden fled after leaking documents about his former employer, the National Security Agency, he went into fascinating, dark detail about a number of things.
 But rather than parroting the (very believable) claims hes already made about the lengths to which governments will spy on each other, this interview focused on the lengths to which governments can spy on you.
 Here are five things you need to know.

 The government can hack your smartphone